Armstrong2035/technical-articles/Promises/AsyncPromises.md

 ## Introduction

 Modern web development requires asynchronicity.
 Sometimes, a function needs to run only if a prior function is successful.
 At other times, multiple tasks within an application must occur simultaneously.

-While some programming languages are **multi-threaded** - capable of handling asynchronous (async) operations naturally, JavaScript is a **single-threaded** language.
-It necessitates special tools to manage async use-cases, and one of these tools is a Promise.
+While some programming languages are **multi-threaded** i.e capable of handling asynchronous (async) operations naturally, JavaScript is a **single-threaded** language.
+JavaScript therefore provides special tools to manage async use-cases, and one of these tools is a Promise.

 This article will cover the following topics: